 My favorite things to cook

-My favorite things to cook are turkey and all the trimmings!
-I like to cook the BIG meal at Thanksgiving and Christmas.
+Any type of holiday cooking and baking, especially between Thanksgiving and Christmas.
 Mexican cuisine is regular fare at our house.
 In the winter, I bake a lot of casseroles and slow cooked roasts.
 In the summer time, I always cook steaks, burgers, chicken and ribs outside on the grill.
-It doubles as an oven to roast potatoes and veggies.
 I also love to bake desserts.
 Cheesecakes are my specialty.

 My favorite family cooking traditions